Bake to the roots

 Sweet Potato Falafel with Hummus | Bake to the roots

 My vegan lentil dip also goes well with these orange falafel balls.
-Looks nice on the plate and I heard some people say that food should be a feast for the eyes, too :P
+It looks nice on the plate and I heard some people say that food should be a feast for the eyes, too.

 INGREDIENTS / ZUTATEN